RLewis11769/holberton-smiling-school-javascript/README.md

 ## Examples

-The example for the first (single-item) carousel on the homepage and the carousel on the pricing page is found [here].
+The example for the first (single-item) carousel on the homepage and the carousel on the pricing page is found [here](https://github.com/RLewis11769/holberton-smiling-school-javascript/blob/main/usage/QuoteCarousel.gif).

-The example for the second and third (multi-item) carousels on the homepage is found [here].
+The example for the second and third (multi-item) carousels on the homepage is found [here](https://github.com/RLewis11769/holberton-smiling-school-javascript/blob/main/usage/TutorialsCarousel.gif).

-The example for the search bar on the courses page is found [here].
+The example for the search bar on the courses page is found [here](https://github.com/RLewis11769/holberton-smiling-school-javascript/blob/main/usage/Searchbar.gif).

 ## Installation